 On March 11, 2020, the World Health Organization declared the spread of COVID-19 as a global pandemic due to the rapid increase in the number of infections.
 On March 16, 2020, a state of calamity was declared throughout the Philippines and enhanced community quarantine (ECQ) was imposed throughout the island of Luzon until May 15, 2020.
-This caused LHAI to temporarily suspend its operations at the quarry site during the period of the ECQ, which significantly affected CAC's financial performance, as with most of the companies worldwide.
-Subsequent various quarantine extensions were implemented particularly in high risk areas.
-Towards the second half of 2020, the restrictions were gradually eased to revive and sustain the economy.
-Since then, there have been increased market activities particularly with the vaccine on the horizon.
-The national vaccination program is expected to help bring back the businesses to normalcy and gain further momentum to improved profitability.
+This has caused disruption to the Group's operations and significantly affected the financial performance, as with most of the companies worldwide.
+The pandemic also caused disruptions in the operations of LHAI resulting in a temporary shutdown of its operations during the lockdown period.
+Subsequent various quarantine extensions were implemented particularly in high risk areas and until towards the second half of the year, the restrictions were gradually eased to revive and sustain the economy.
+Since then, there have been increased market activities.
+The national vaccination program helped brought back the businesses to normalcy and gained further momentum to improved profitability.